Our Mission Statement

 These 3-week summer sessions will allow your child to mature and develop in every element of life, develop long-lasting and meaningful relationships, increase self-confidence and think in divergent ways, all within a safe and secure environment at a prestigious campus.
 No matter which program option you choose, you can rest assured that the overall atmosphere of SIG will uncover, nurture & grow your child’s gifts.

-The Summer Institute for the Gifted (SIG) began in 1984 with a single session in New Jersey and has expanded over the past 29 summers to include 12 residential sessions (plus a two-week commuter program at Harvard) in 8 states and 15 day programs.
-In 2013, we served close to 2,500 academically gifted students in Kindergarten through 11th grade.
+The Summer Institute for the Gifted (SIG) began in 1984 with a single session in New Jersey and has expanded over the past 30 summers to include 11 residential sessions in 8 states and 16 day programs.
+In 2014, we served close to 2,500 academically gifted students in Kindergarten through 11th grade.

 SIG provides academically advanced students with an interesting and challenging educational experience.
 The program combines remarkable academic courses with cultural, social, and recreational opportunities.
 The academic program is central to the design and purpose of SIG.
 Our program provides students with academic challenges designed to fit their abilities and interests.
 It also provides them with the opportunity to engage with other students who have similar abilities and interests.
 Because of our small classes, low teacher-student ratio, and teaching assistants, we are able to individualize the program for each and every student.